HunterXProgrammer/Tasker-MdtestV5/README.md

 # Description
-Send WhatsApp Text/Images/Videos/PDF/Documents/Voice Messages automatically using Tasker.
+Send WhatsApp Text/Images/Videos/PDF/Documents/Voice/Poll Messages, plus many more types, automatically using Tasker.

+Also supports sending WhatsApp messages from the Terminal(Termux).

 Previous post intro:-

 >Recently I've been getting a lot of inquiries on how to send images, videos or documents in WhatsApp using Tasker.
+>
-Possibly with the screen off, phone locked, without unlocking, etc. Had some time to make this so here it is.
+>Possibly with the screen off, phone locked, without unlocking, etc. Had some time to make this so here it is.

 # Details
-Contains assets that are used for running Mdtest V5 directly in Tasker, without needing Termux.
+Contains assets that are used for running Mdtest V5 directly in Tasker.

+Also supports sending WhatsApp messages from the Terminal(Termux).

 Made for Project Mdtest V5.